WHAT is prematurity?

 FACTORS THAT LEAD TO PREMATURE BIRTH

-Many factors that lead to either the risk of pre-mature birth or early delivery are however not fully known by the researchers.
-Health-care providers consider the following factors to put women at high risk for preterm labor or birth:
+Many factors that lead to either the risk of premature birth or early delivery are however not fully known by the researchers.
+Health-care providers consider the following factors to put women at high risk for preterm labour or birth:

 - Having a previous premature birth